-If you listen to people, not on an informational level, but on an indirect level – if you listen to people while still holding space to observe what it is they are truly saying, you will find that people will reveal much of what is on their mind – and what is it that is most often on people’s minds?
+If you listen to people, not on an informational level, but on an indirect level.
+If you listen to people while still holding space to observe what it is they are truly saying, you will find that people will reveal much of what is on their mind, but what is it that's most often on people's minds?

-So, in this way, if you learn to truly listen, not to hear the information being said, but to see the problems, persona, and ideals that this person presents – suddenly you can pick up on a whole different level of communication that you have never witnessed before.
+So, in this way, if you learn to truly listen, not to hear the information being said, but to see the problems, persona, and ideals that this person presents—you can pick up on a whole different level of communication that you have never witnessed before.